 However, one of the many lessons immersive travel has taught me is that there is always more to a place than I could ever imagine.
 And Jordan is way much more than a sweaty-faced slog in the sand.

-Yet, as remarkable these experiences are, if you travel to Jordan only to tick off its most iconic spots, you’d be selling yourself dramatically short.
+But look, as remarkable these experiences are, if you travel to Jordan only to tick off its most iconic spots, you’d be selling yourself dramatically short.
 This is why the Jordan bike Trail and a separate hiking trail were born.

-Adding a bike or boots into the equation opens up a whole different experience beyond the the top tens of guide books, listicles of Google, and stereotypes of Hollywood movies.
+The fact is that adding a bike or boots into the equation opens up a whole different experience beyond the the top tens of guide books, listicles of Google, and stereotypes of Hollywood movies.

-This diversity plastered a permanent cheek-aching smile across my chops for ten days.
+All this diversity plastered a permanent cheek-aching smile across my chops for ten days.
 But it was, by no means, the highlight.

 Finding the Real Treasure